AnnaLinden/design_patterns_simplified/FACADE/computer/README.md

         computer.turnOff(); // Output: Bup bup bup buzzzz!
 Haaah!
 Zzzzz }
 }
+```

-Explanation
+### Explanation

 In this example, the ComputerFacade provides a simple interface to the complex operations of the Computer class.
 Users interact with the facade instead of directly with the subsystem, making it easier to operate the computer.

-css
-```